Tobii/TobiiGamingUnitySDK/docs/scripting-api.md

 A `GazePoint` represents a point on the screen where the user is looking (or where the user's eye-gaze intersects with the screen plane).

 Always check if a `GazePoint` is valid before using it, checking `IsValid` property or use `IsRecent()` function to ensure that it's both valid and recent.
-Invalid points will be returned by the Tobii Gaming framework during startup and shutdown, a few frames after calling [`TobiiAPI.GetGazePoint()`](#tobiiapigetgazepoint) (or [`TobiiAPI.SubsribeGazePointData()`](#tobiiapisubscribegazeposedata)) for the first time, and if the data provider is stopped for some reason.
+Invalid points will be returned by the Tobii Unity SDK framework during startup and shutdown, a few frames after calling [`TobiiAPI.GetGazePoint()`](#tobiiapigetgazepoint) (or [`TobiiAPI.SubsribeGazePointData()`](#tobiiapisubscribegazeposedata)) for the first time, and if the data provider is stopped for some reason.
 Invalid points will always be returned on unsupported standalone platforms, currently Mac and Linux.

 The `PreciseTimestamp` can be used to compare the timestamps between two `GazePoint`s with high accuracy.